m9z2w4d8vw-blip/NextUp3wVolSliders/README.md

 - **Per-app and per-surface toggles** — a Settings pane lets you enable/disable each app and each surface (Lock Screen / Control Center / Dynamic Island);
   changes apply instantly, no respring.
 The pane lists only what your device
-  has: apps that are actually installed, and the Dynamic Island row only where there is an island (including one enabled by a tweak such as VisibleIsland).
+  has: apps that are actually installed, the Dynamic Island row only where there is an island (including one enabled by a tweak such as VisibleIsland), and the volume switch only on an iOS where it is implemented.
 - **Accessible & localized** — VoiceOver, Reduce Motion, Increase Contrast and Dynamic Type support; 27 languages.
+The volume track is an adjustable element reading a percentage and stepping by 1/16, like the hardware buttons.

 ## Supported apps